Aldious: Support vocalist and hiatus (2021–2025)

 Aldious played the last concert before their hiatus at Toyosu Pit on August 13, 2025.

 On June 18, 2021, Aldious announced that R!N had left the band after being hospitalized for depression and stress.
 The singer was first diagnosed in January and lost around 10 kg as symptoms worsened.
 She offered to leave the band and the other members accepted her resignation.
 Maki Oyama performed with Aldious as guest vocalist for their rescheduled Unlash tour that started in July and ended in December, with the exception of the September 4 date, which was performed by just the four instrumentalists.
 Oyama continued to perform with Aldious, including on the five-date tour commemorating their 15th anniversary, which began in July 2023.
 They also held a special anniversary event at Club Citta on October 28, where the opening act included their former drummer Aruto.
 On December 20, Marina announced that she would be leaving the band due to health issues.
 She explained that her ulcerative colitis, which she was diagnosed with before joining Aldious, had been worsening and that she feels she is at her physical limit.
 Her final performances with the band were a trilogy of concerts titled Eternal Gratitude, which concluded on February 19, 2024.
 Aldious reunited with former members Aruto and Re:NO for one-night only at Club Citta on November 29, as part of the Queen of the Night two-man live with their former labelmates Cyntia.

 On May 17, 2025, Aldious announced that they would be entering an indefinite hiatus following three concerts titled The Dominators Last Standing 2025.
 Yoshi, Toki and Sawa once again performed with Aruto and Re:NO in Nagoya at Electric Lady Land on August 1, in Osaka at Umeda Club Quattro on August 8, and finally in Tokyo at Toyosu Pit on August 13.
-The Toyosu Pit concert was recorded and will receive a limited-release as a live album and concert film by Nippon Columbia on December 24.
+The Toyosu Pit concert was recorded and received a limited-release as a live album and concert film by Nippon Columbia on December 24.
 Yoshi estimated that Aldious released around 90 songs and performed over 400 shows in their 17-year career.

 At the end of July 2025, Sawa was announced as the bassist of the rock band First Contact, led by Blood Stain Child guitarist Ryu.
 On September 14, 2025, Toki announced her departure from Aldious.
 Zilqy, her new band with former Lovebites bassist Miho, was unveiled two days later.